Some statistics about Tropical Sandpile Model: Abelian sandpile model

-2. Another source of sandpiles is the following problem: given a set of vectors, we are trying to minimize their sum with $\pm1$ coefficients.
+\item Another source of sandpiles is the following problem: given a set of vectors, let us try to minimize their sum with $\pm1$ coefficients.
 In \cite{spencer1986balancing}, a certain combinatorial game was defined to approach this problem.
-In \cite{bjorner1991chip}, this game was generalized, and so-called {\it chip-firing} game was defined: a collections of {\it chips} at the vertices of a finite graph evolves by the same toppling rule: we topple ({\it fire}) a vertex if the number of chips at it is at least its valency.
+In \cite{bjorner1991chip}, this game was generalized, and the so-called {\it chip-firing} game was defined: a collection of {\it chips} at the vertices of a finite graph evolves by the same toppling rule: we topple ({\it fire}) a vertex if the number of chips at it is at least its valency.

-3. The set of recurrent configuration of the above dynamic has a group structure, the {\it critical group} of the underlying graph.
-This observation leads to fruitful connections between sandpiles, Tutte polynomial, and matroid theory \cite{Mer,biggs1999chip}.
+\item The set of recurrent configurations of the above dynamic has a group structure, the {\it critical group} of the underlying graph.
+This observation leads to fruitful connections between sandpiles, Tutte polynomials, and matroid theory \cite{Mer,biggs1999chip}.
 One of the results in this direction is the Riemann-Roch theorem for divisors on graphs \cite{MR2355607}, exploiting the similarity between Jacobians of Riemann surfaces and graphs, cf. \cite{MR1478029}.
-The toppling rule essentially boils down to a {\it discrete Laplacian operator}, and the sandpile group is the critical group of the dual graph of a degeneration of an algebraic curve \cite{MR1019714,lorenzini1991finite} (this study of divisor under a degeneration can be traced back to \cite{Raynaud:1970fv}, Proposition~8.1.2).
+The toppling rule essentially boils down to a {\it discrete Laplacian operator}, and the sandpile group is the critical group of the dual graph of a degeneration of an algebraic curve \cite{MR1019714,lorenzini1991finite} (this study of divisor under a degeneration can be traced back to \cite{Raynaud:1970fv}, Proposition~8.1.2). \end{enumerate}

 We recommend the following introductory reading about sandpiles: \cite{MR2246566,ivashkevich1998introduction,redig,jarai2014sandpile,divsand}.